Another-SCOM-Admin/InstallSCOMAgent/README.md

 Run script with 1 of 3 parameters:
 InstallSCOMAgent -uninstall, -install2016, -install2019

+!!!- You will need to open the script and update the $MYMG and $MYMS variables with your own Management Group and Management Server.

 This script will also upgrade any 2012 or 2016 agent to the next version.
 It will not downgrade clients.

 Copy the script to a folder along with the MOMAgent.msi for 2019.
 Inside that folder create two folders named "2012Agent" and "2016Agent".